pkp/pkp-docs/admin-guide/en/deploy.md

 ---

-You've now configured all of the critical application functions.
+You've now configured all the critical application functions.
 Next, you can learn how to configure your [email server](./deploy-email) to reliably deliver email.